tylersayvetz/socket-server/README.md

 # Chat App

-Talk with people on your local network using this convenient event-driven chat app powered by socket.io.
+Talk with people using this convenient event-driven chat app powered by socket.io.

+You can download the client from the socket-client repo!

 ### Author: Tyler Sayvetz